09 Feb Sigma 100-400 Sony E Mount Review

 This isn’t a heavy bunch of glass.
 Surprisingly its really lightweight!
 The body is made of composites and metal, is supposedly weather sealed (more on this later), and overall feels very robust.
 The zoom ring has a perfect lock to lock rotation, you can go from 100-400 in one quick hand motion.
 Autofocus is fly by wire, and the 3 times in the lenses life you’ll manual focus it, its adequate.
 The buttons and switches on the side are nice and not cheap feeling.
 The Lens hood is also a point of praise, it clunks very securely into place and feels like it could take a beating.

 My only gripe with the build quality isn’t so much with its quality, but the design.
 When zoomed, the barrel extends out.
-This is totally subjective, but I don’t like this.
+This is totally subjective, but I don’t like it.
 It seems to me that water and dust can easily get into the lens with it extended.
 Ive been out shooting in heavy snow, and found myself reluctant to zoom in on subjects because I’m worried that the inside of the lens will fog up from moisture.
 This may be an unfounded fear, and so far it hasn’t happened in even moderate rain.
 It still sits in the back of my mind however.
 Its also worth noting that the Sony 100-400 GM lens is similarly designed and people seem to not have issues.

 IMAGE QUALITY & STABILIZATION